loader image

 Can residential food waste collected in biodegradable bags be used as a compost feedstock?
 (302)

 Yes, as long as the biodegradable bags and the residential food waste decompose effectively during the composting process.
 If applicable, the absence of petrochemical residues may need to be confirmed by testing.
-See Table 4.2, column 1, Composting feedstocks.
+See Table 4.2, column 1, Compost feedstocks.

 Coloured ink in compost feedstock #

 If tests demonstrate acceptable levels of heavy metals, foreign matter and human pathogens, as specified in Guidelines for Compost Quality, is compost made from Municipal Source Separated Organic (SSO) household waste, which is composed mainly of vegetal and animal origin but could contain some coloured newsprint (added to household containers to absorb moisture and odors), and possibly other prohibited substances, permitted?
-(470) – 17 February 2020
+(470)

 Testing of compost used as ingredient #